Ultimate Barbell Buying Guide: Choosing The Right Bar For Your Home Gym or Commercial Facility

 Specialist Bars:

 Specialist bars serve unique functions and are designed for highly specific needs.
-Examples include Trap bars, Tricep bars, Cambered bars, Safety Squat bars and the EZ curl bar.
-While a general purpose barbell is crucial for home or garage gyms, investing in a quality speciality bar can maximise your training potential if budget allows.
+Examples include Trap bars or Öppen Deadlift Bars, Tricep bars, Cambered bars, Safety Squat bars and the EZ curl bar.

 Critical factors to consider when choosing the best barbell for your needs: